Washington DC Internship Program

 Below you will find information and links to additional information about the application process, the courses, internship opportunities, financial aid, and housing information.

 Program costs can vary based upon personal preferences.
 The primary costs include tuition, room and board, and transportation to and from DC.
 Housing for Spring semester is approximately $4000, while housing for Summer is approximately $3000.
 Tuition for Spring is the exact same as if you were taking the classes on the CSU Fullerton campus.
 Living expenses vary according to your lifestyle; recent past DC Scholars have reported between $1,500 (summer) and $2,000 (spring).
 In summer, all students must register and pay tuition and fees through the CSUF Summer Session or Open University (for non CSUF participants).
 Airfare runs approximately $450-$550 for a round trip ticket.
 For more details, see the student budget sheet for this program.

 Similar programs often charge thousands of dollars more.
 Student should contact email@example.com for exact information about costs and about available scholarships and financial support.
 Financial aid is available on a competitive basis to CSU Fullerton students through our program.
 Although financial assistance is available, interested students are encouraged to prepare and save for such a program and treat it as an investment in their futures.

 Program and Scholarship Application

 The Cal State DC program is open to all CSUF students in good standing.
 Non-CSUF students may participate only in the Summer program.
 Typically, students must have attained Junior standing (60 earned units) prior to enrolling for Cal State DC classes.
 Normally a 3.0 GPA is required for admission to the program.
 However, students with lower GPAs are encouraged to apply if they also have strong references and relevant experiences and activities.

 Applications for Spring and Summer 2019 are accepted on a rolling basis, but students are encouraged to apply as early as possible.
-If students want to be considered for financial assistance, they must apply by Monday, September 17th 2018 (for spring) or Monday, February 11, 2019 (for summer.)
-Students who apply after this date, may be placed on a waiting list.
 Please consult with the program staff concerning available space in the program for late applicants.